EddyVerbruggen/nativescript-local-notifications/README.md

 |   xhdpi | 48 × 48 | 320
 |  xxhdpi | 72 × 72 | 480
 | xxxhdpi | 96 × 96 | 640 approx.

-__Don't include xxxhdpi__ as it may crash your app when a notification is received.

 __Source:__ [Density Qualifier Docs](https://developer.android.com/guide/topics/resources/providing-resources.html#DensityQualifier)

 ### addOnMessageReceivedCallback
 Tapping a notification in the notification center will launch your app.